 Perhaps more interesting is how I became interested in working with Tigers.

 When I was just a toddler my parents purchased a very large and beautiful painting of a tiger and displayed it over our family room fireplace.
 To this day they are still not sure why they purchased the painting (as they never had a strong affinity for tigers or cats in general) I think they just liked the colors of the painting and felt it matched the décor of the room.

 Since the age of 3 years old I remember staring at that painting every day.

-I have had a deep lover for animals for as long as I can remember.
-As a child I played on the floor day after day for years, always being mesmerized by the painting of the tiger.
-Somehow I knew my future would involve tigers.
+As long as I can remember I have had a deep love for animals, and as a child I remember playing on the floor day after day for years, always being mesmerized by the painting of the tiger.
+Somehow I knew my future would involve Tigers.

 As a child it never occurred to me that my daily focus on a painting would lead to thoughts and day dreams of tigers and that someday those thoughts and day dreams would become reality!

 My parents picture of the tiger is now displayed in my house and every time I look at it, I smile and think about the wise teaching in the book of Proverbs.

 Proverbs 4:23 –“Be careful what you think about because your thoughts run your life.”
 Our hope is that everyone who attends our show will not only leave mesmerized with a renewed sense of wonder, but also a greater understanding and love for one of God’s greatest creations, the Bengal tiger.